terrameijar/homelab-infrastructure/README.md

 ## Repo Structure

 I'm working on following the Flux CD recommended directory structure, I'm not entirely there but close to it.
-Cluster configuration is in the `clusters` directory.
-This directory contains YAML files for both the `staging` and `production` clusters.
+Cluster configuration is in the `clusters` directory that contains YAML files for both the `staging` and `production` clusters.
 Any code pushed to these directories is automatically deployed and applied by Flux CD to the respective cluster.

 Each of the cluster directories has a number of sub-directories: